Urmia University: Westminster Medical College (1879–1915)

-Urmia University is founded in the location of Westminster Medical College (also known for its affiliated Westminster Hospital), was established by Joseph Plumb Cochran in 1879 in the city of Urmia.
+Urmia University is founded in the location of Westminster Medical College (also known for its affiliated Westminster Hospital) which was established by Joseph Plumb Cochran in 1879 in the city of Urmia.
 The Westminster Medical College is considered as the first attempt to establish a higher education institution in Urmia.
 Cochran, an American citizen who was born in Urmia to Presbyterian missionary parents, and he spent his entire professional life in developing the medical college and hospital in Urmia.
 The website of Urmia University credits attempts of Cochran for "lowering the infant mortality rate in the region".
 Cochran also established the first modern Western hospital in Iran.

 The medical faculty Cochran established was joined by several other American medical doctors including Dr. Wright, Dr. Homlz, Thomas Langdon van Norden (1802–1871), and Emma T. Miller.
 They lived their entire life in Urmia.
 S. Oshana Badal (1853–1911) was the first graduate student of the school in 1883.
 After graduation, Badal briefly went to Edinburgh, Scotland at the request of Cochran to extend his knowledge.
 When Badal returned he was the first assistant physician of Cochran.

-Two princes of the Qajar dynasty visited the Westminster Medical College, Mozafar-ad-Din in the winter of 1890; and Naser-ad-Din Shah.

-The certificates of the graduates from Westminster Medical College were jointly signed by Cochran and King Mozaffar-edin Shah.
+Two princes of the Qajar dynasty visited the Westminster Medical College, Mozaffar-ad-Din in the winter of 1890; and Naser-ad-Din Shah.
+The certificates of the graduates from Westminster Medical College were jointly signed by Cochran and Mozaffar ad-Din Shah.
 This college continued to educate students in medical science and after the death of Cochran in 1905 due to typhoid fever, Badal took over the school until his death in 1911 also from typhoid fever.
 The school was briefly named Cochran Memorial Hospital after his death.

 Harry P. Packard (1874–1954) took over the full responsibilities of the hospital and college around 1906, until the closure in 1915.
 American doctors Laura McComb Muller and Wilder P. Ellis joined Packard, prior to the closure of the school.
 In 1909, Emma T. Miller left the college and Urmia.

 In 1907, Samuel Clement built a New Westminster Hospital in the inner city of Urmia.
 The office of Joseph Plume Cochran and his medical college within the wooden building are preserved in the city campus of Urmia University.